mrdehate/homeassistant-config/readme.md

   * Unfortunately Google Cast groups are super flaky in my experience, so this doesn't work 100% of the time - some groups are better than others.
 * Using an IKEA Tradfri dimmer as a universal volume knob, changing volume of whatever Chromecast Audio group is playing
 * Safety switch to turn off whole house fan if insufficient ventilation.
+* Turn on cheapo humidifier in bedroom when it's super dry in the winter

 ## Upgrading from a Raspberry Pi 3 to an Intel NUC